apache/qpid-interop-test/QUICKSTART.md

 Any AMQP 1.0 broker should work.

-Tests can also be run against a remote broker provided the broker IP address is known.
+**NOTE:** Tests can also be run against a remote broker provided the broker IP address is known.
 This is achieved by using the `--sender <addr[:port]>` and `--receiver <addr[:port]>` options with each test.